jdermont/playground-kvhfh5iv/connect4.md

 ![c4](c4.png "Connect 4")

 There are 126 4-tuples in connect 4, overlapping horizontals, verticals and diagonals.
-Index of tuple 1 from the image is 1012(3)=32, tuple 2 is 0000(3)=0, tuple 3 is 1221(3)=52.
+Example: Index of tuple 1 from the image is 1012(3)=32, tuple 2 is 0000(3)=0, tuple 3 is 1221(3)=52.

 # Yavalath